 National Iris Day's Meaning

-In Belgium, Iris Day 'Fête de l'Iris' is not directly related to the Iris flower but rather to the regional symbol of the Brussels-Capital Region.
+In Belgium, Iris Day 'Fête de l'Iris', is not directly related to the iris flower but rather to the regional symbol of the Brussels-Capital Region.
 The Iris Day celebration typically takes place annually around May 8th, marking the anniversary of the establishment of the Brussels-Capital Region in 1989.
-The Iris flower was chosen as the symbol of the region due to its historical connection with the area, where wild yellow Irises (Iris pseudacorus) used to grow abundantly around the Senne River.
+The iris flower was chosen as the symbol of the region due to its historical connection with the area, where wild yellow irises (Iris pseudacorus) used to grow abundantly around the Senne River.

 Iris Day in Belgium is celebrated with various festivities, which may include: